docwyatt2001/amesh/README.md

-# Amesh: A wireguard mesh control plane
+# Amesh: a wireguard mesh control plane

 ## What is this

 Amesh is a control plane for [Wiregaurd](https://www.wireguard.com/).
-Amesh constructs a mesh-like topology using wiregaurd as a data plane and etcd as a control plane.
+Amesh constructs a mesh-like topology using wiregaurd as a data plane and etcd as a distributed configuration repositry.

 ## Install